idrc-Battlecode-2021/Battlecode2022/src/bot9/Desc.md

 - 46: soldier flag
 - 47: soldier move central
-  48 - used to tell friendly soldiers possible enemy archon locations 49 - locations of archon 0-1
+  48 - used to tell friendly soldiers possible enemy archon locations 15 - location of archon 0
+  16 - location of archon 1
+  49 - locations of archon 2
-  50 - locations of archon 2-3
+  50 - locations of archon 3